Easy Fresh Herb and Lemon White Bean Dip (vegan)

 I am a big believer that fresh and wholesome ingredients taste better.
 You will not find any processed ingredients in this healthy vegan dip only simple ingredients.

-All of the ingredients needed for this white bean dip.
+All of the ingredients needed to make this dip.

 Fresh garlic: I highly recommend fresh garlic for this recipe and not garlic powder.
 You will taste the difference.